Send iMessages

 call to the API.

 When sending messages via the iMessage route, you will receive webhooks from Mobile Text Alerts just as you would for other messaging routes (such as SMS).
-For messages routed via iMessage, you will receive callbacks as the message's status changes through the process of sending.
+For messages routed via iMessage, you will receive delivery-status

 For webhook calls for iMessage message-send